 We are made awesomely.
 We’re the crown of creation!
 I mean, the best sunset you’ve ever seen, the most beautiful sea, the most majestic mountains, they are like a tiny thimble of nothing compared to the grand creation that God made.
 Life.
 You are awesome, you are magnificent.

 I remember at a graduate course at West Virginia University, and I had a teacher in physiology.
-And I never in my life, she taught me what the word “holy” meant.
+She taught me what the word “holy” meant.
 And she would talk, she had such an awe of the human body that when she talked in class about the human body, she would talk about how individual cells and the inside of that cell, the ATP and then the mitochondria.
 And how those things worked and the nervous system, and the cardiovascular system, and how the self-healing properties of the body worked.

 And you know what she understood?
 She understood, at the physical level, what God was saying about you.
 You are awesome, you are precious, you are unique.
 But it’s more than just your body.